Lorraine Lopez-Janove (She/her/hers)

 Lopez-Janove holds certifications in Affirmative Action, Title IX and Conflict Resolution and brings a broad array of rich experiences related to equity, diversity and inclusion.
 Lopez-Janove attended Marist College in Poughkeepsie, N.Y., where she earned both a B.A. in social work and a master’s in public administration.

-Assistant Chief Diversity and Inclusion Officer
+Charlotte Wade (she/they) Assistant Diversity Officer

 Ann Erxleben (She/her/hers)